osmosis-labs/docs/docs/osmosis-core/osmosisd.md

 ## Quick Start

-Go to [https://get.osmosis.zone/](https://get.osmosis.zone/) or copy and past the following into your terminal, then follow the onscreen instructions:
+Go to [https://get.osmosis.zone/](https://get.osmosis.zone/) or copy and paste the following into your terminal, then follow the onscreen instructions:

 ```
 curl -sL https://get.osmosis.zone/install > i.py && python3 i.py